 This resource is meant to provide librarians, library publishers, and self-publishing authors a simple guide to promoting newly published open textbooks and OER.
 It provides practical advice for marketing open textbooks, examples of press releases, blog posts, and social media posts, and advice from librarians with expertise in OER publishing.

-I am grateful to all those who helped me create this resource.
+This guide was created by Janet Swatscheno, who is currently the Digital Publishing Librarian at the University of Illinois at Chicago Library.
+Janet wrote: I am grateful to all those who helped me create this resource.
 I am especially thankful to the librarians who agreed to be interviewed and provided valuable insight into how they have promoted open access content.
 The librarians who helped me create this guide include Karen Lauritsen and Sarah Cohen from the Open Textbook Network, Jon Warren from the Mason Publishing Group, Anita Walz at Virginia Tech, and Karen Bjork at Portland State University.
 I would also like to thank Nicole Allen from SPARC and Tanya Spilovoy from WICHE Cooperative for Educational Technologies for creating and teaching the leadership course as well as Sarah Evelyn from Brown University for mentoring me throughout the capstone project.
-Finally, I am grateful to my supervisor Harriett Green and the University of Illinois Library for allowing me to take advantage of this professional development opportunity.
+Finally, I am grateful to my supervisor Harriett Green (currently an AUL at the University of Washington, St. Loius) and the University of Illinois Library for allowing me to take advantage of this professional development opportunity.

 This guide was created as a capstone project for the SPARC Open Education Leadership Program.
 In many ways, it is an extension of the BCcampus Open Education Self-Publishing Guide chapter on Communications and is meant to be a more in-depth exploration of how librarians, publishers, and authors can get the word out about a new OER.